 Don’t fret if the perfect dimensions aren’t possible; acoustic treatments will fix any flaws that might occur in the sound.
 Read this blog for more on mapping out the layout of a home theater.

-A top tip: Not all cinema chairs are created equal, and that includes their dimensions.
+A top tip: Not all home theatre chairs are created equal, and that includes their dimensions.
 The size of the seating will impact how many the theater can comfortably accommodate.
 It’s wise to include sourcing the right chairs at this point (it doesn’t have to be the color or sizing, but a general idea of the size and potential layouts would be wise).

 3. Select a screen size that corresponds to the room length

-One the dimensions are established; it’s time to consider the optimum screen size for the number of chairs and room layout.
+Once the dimensions are established; it’s time to consider the optimum screen size for the number of chairs and room layout.
 A good rule of thumb is that the viewing distance from the screen to the seating should be 1.5 times the width of the screen.
 If the room isn’t long, you will need to be careful that the screen isn’t too wide.

 4. Pick colors, swatches, and themes

 Consider this the step where swatches will surround you.
-Most designers settle on color schemes at this point, whether or not they want acoustic friendly prints on the walls or block colors.
-Similarly, accessories, upholstery, paint, and any other elements of the design should all be selected at this stage.
+Most designers settle on color schemes at this point, whether or not they want acoustic-friendly prints on the walls or block colors.
+Similarly, theater seating accessories, upholstery, paint, and any other elements of the design should all be selected at this stage.
 Layout and chairs have taken care of the visual experience, but when it comes to design – every aspect of the room can impact the sound performance.
 It’s wise to keep this in mind when selecting the decorative aspects of the room.

 If you can afford a professional design package, this is an excellent stage to invest one.
-Ideally, it should contain floor plans, elevations, chair layout, construction drawings, sightline studies, and the electrical layout.
+Ideally, it should contain floor plans, elevations, chair layouts, construction drawings, sightline studies, and the electrical layout.
 It will be the roadmap for executing the theater of your dreams.

 It is also the ideal time to review the budget and check in with the decisions made so far to make sure everything is on track and aligned.
 It’s not uncommon for some components to change at this stage as budgets are rejigged to accommodate some of the design features or perhaps lighting plans that were more expensive than initially intended i.e., splurging for that fiber optic ceiling that cannot be resisted!